mathowl/tgdejong/_pages/about.md

 I am an organizer of the Kanazawa Analysis Seminar [KAS](http://polaris.s.kanazawa-u.ac.jp/kas/), Differential Equations for Data science Seminar [DEDS](https://scheme.hn/deds/) and Continuum Mechanics Focusing on Singularities [CoMFoS](https://sites.google.com/view/comfos23/home).
 I am a member of the [Reservoir Computing seminar group](https://www.kohei-nakajima.com/rc-seminar-group) and a member of the Dutch Royal Mathematical Society (KWG)

-I very strongly believe in a grass-roots approach to science as it gives rise to more creative and novel results.
+I very strongly believe in a grass-roots approach to science.
+I am very supportive of open-source.
+I think that a delta-function perspective on research is outdated in the age of model-free methods.

 **Current projects:**
 <ul>